 Singapore Hokkien Mee

 The noodles are simmered in a rich prawn broth which is filled with umame seafood goodness.
 Whenever I queue at popular Hokkien (Hokkein) Mee stalls, my favourite thing to do to pass the time is to watch the hawker at work, masterfully cooking a huge wok of Hokkien Mee with much expertise and dexerity (such as breaking the eggs with one hand).
 Although there are no fireworks in the Noob Cook kitchen, the home-cooked version is still decent according to my family.
 Personally I love my Hokkien Mee moist and saucy so that’s how this Hokkien Mee recipe turned out.

 To me, the most tedious part of cooking Hokkien Mee is the home-made stock made from pork bones, prawn shells, clams and anchovies.
-You can cheat with instant chicken stock if you like.
+You can cheat with instant pork stock (use the tetra-pak one for richness).
+As for home-made, it’s definitely worth the trouble.
 You may think it’s a waste to use clams for the stock but they made the soup really sweet especially if you don’t have such a big stash of prawn shells in the freezer.
 A half kg bag of lala clams cost about S$2.
 I even made my own sambal chilli.